BaraaJadaan/https---github.com-BaraaJadaan-json-posts/README.md

 # Json-Posts
-an app that displays a list of posts from Jsonplaceholder and when clicking on a post it shows the details with the user that created it
+* an app that displays a list of posts from Jsonplaceholder and when clicking on a post it shows the details with the user that created it

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+* if you want to try the app directly without manually running it here's the apk: https://drive.google.com/file/d/1X64VfWsEjZcYOpJSkHLcV4hMSKHmU65Y/view?usp=sharing

-## Get started
+## running the app

 1. Install dependencies